 • Present a new venture/new business idea, or where the proposed entry is an existing business, the existing business must have received less than $50,000 in institutional funding prior to the commencement of the grant competition;

-• Present as part of the Course “Pitch Contest” at the end of the semester;
+• Present as part of the Course “Pitch Contest” at the end of the academic year;

 • All submitted materials must be the original work of the participant and/or team; and